Emmyogiri/Emmyogiri/README.md

 <h3> About Me: 👨🏻‍💻</h3>

-- 💼  I’m currently working on becoming a DevOps & Software Engineer
+- 💼  I’m currently working on becoming an exceptional DevOps & Software Engineer

 - ✍️  Currently learning all I can